ApolloAuto/apollo/docs/technical_documents/jointly_prediction_planning_evaluator.md

     ```

 # Network Architecture
-The network architecutre of the proposed "Inter-TNT" is illustrated as below.
+The network architecture of the proposed "Inter-TNT" is illustrated as below.
 The entire network is composed of three modules: an vectorized encoder, a target-driven decoder, and an interaction module.
 The vectorized trajectories of obstacles and autonomous vehicle (AV), along with HD maps, are first fed into the vectorized encoder to extract features.
 The target-driven decoder takes the extracted features as input and generate multi-modal trajectories for each obstacle.
 The main contribution of the proposed network is introducing an interaction mechanism which could measure the interaction between obstacles and autonomous vehicle by re-weighting confidences of multi-modal trajectories.

 ![Diagram](images/VectorNet-TNT-Interaction.png)